Vijendra-Achar/Natura/README.md

 ## Development server

 Run `node server.js` for a dev server.
 Use the route - `http://localhost:YOUR_PORT/` for the development and testing.
-The app will automatically reload if you change any of the source files.

 ## Postman API Documentation